Behavioral activation (BA) is a therapeutic intervention that is often used to treat depression.

 In other words, BA is a type of therapeutic intervention (most often used to treat depression) that focuses on behavioral changes in a client’s daily life.
 BA interventions might involve helping the client plan more activities they actually enjoy doing, helping the client develop their social skills, or just generally having the client track their own emotions and activities.

-Behavioural Activation is a highly-personalized intervention that targets one’s depression by targeting the behaviors that feed into that depression.
+Behavioral Activation is a highly-personalized intervention that targets one’s depression by targeting the behaviors that feed into that depression.

-Behaviourism: The Behaviourist Theory Behind BA
+Behaviorism: The Behaviorist Theory Behind BA

 Behavioral activation is informed by a behavioral model of depression, such as the one outlined by Lewinsohn & Shaffer (1971).